MicrosoftDocs/office-developer-client-docs/docs/project/create-a-sharepoint-hosted-project-server-add-in.md

 - Ensure that you have installed the most recent service packs and Windows updates on your local development computer.
 The operating system can be Windows 7, Windows 8, Windows Server 2008, or Windows Server 2012.

 - You must have a computer that has SharePoint Server 2013 and Project Server 2013 installed, where the computer is configured for app isolation and sideloading of apps.
 Sideloading enables Visual Studio to temporarily install the app for debugging.
 You can use an on-premises installation of SharePoint and Project Server.
-For more information, see [How to: Set up an on-premises development environment for apps for SharePoint](http://msdn.microsoft.com/en-us/library/fp179923%28Office.15%29.aspx).
+For more information, see [Set up an on-premises development environment for apps for SharePoint](http://msdn.microsoft.com/en-us/library/fp179923%28Office.15%29.aspx).

     > [!NOTE]
     > For an on-premises installation, configure an isolated app domain  *before*  you create a corporate app catalog.